Welcome to Combrand Castle

 In addition, you will be able to participate in workshops and animations related to the different periods of the site.

-5 Professional-led workshops are included in the ticket the school holidays and holiday weekends:
+6 workshops led by professionals are included in the ticket during school holidays and public holidays:

 – Archery (Tuesday and Sunday 3pm – 6pm)